SELab-2/OSOC-3/meetings/roles.md

 # Roles

-Note that in the column below, `preference` is nothing more than

 | Name    | Roles                             | Preference*   |
 | :------ | :-------------------------------- | :------------ |
 | Bert    | Customer relations                | Backend       |